asifsamir/BRaIn/README.md

    * `README.md`: Contains the project documentation.

 ## Dataset
    The refined Bench4BL dataset used for this project is provided in the `data` directory in json format.
-The dataset contains information about the location of the bus stops in the city of Bengaluru.
 The dataset contains the following fields:
    - `bug_id`: Unique identifier for the bug.
    - `bug_title`: Title of the bug.
    - `bug_description`: Description of the bug.